 North Woods Girl is recommended for 3-7 year olds, but I can see older kids enjoying reading it.
 It really can be a story based on a boy or a girl’s perspective.
 It would be a fun story to turn into a backyard play.

-North Woods Girl is available for purchase tomorrow, October 1, 2015 in our local bookstores like Red Balloon or Wild Rumpus.
+North Woods Girl is available for purchase in local bookstores like Red Balloon or Wild Rumpus.
 Or you can order it directly from the publisher Minnesota Historical Press.
 You can also buy it off the FFTC Amazon Shop.

 While FFTC did not receive monetary compensation for this review, we did unexpectedly receive the book in the mail.
 I tore into the package excited to see what I would find.
 I was delighted to find a new children’s book.
 Just as I was about to start reading it, my kindergartner’s bus pulled up, so he was able to enjoy the reading experience with me.